AhmedMaherSec/overthewire-bandit-writeups/README.md

 ---

 ## Final Note
-This journey was focused on understanding systems rather than exploiting vulnerabilities.
+This journey focused on understanding how Linux systems, permissions, shells, and repositories behave in security-oriented environments.

 > “Security starts with knowing how information is exposed, not how it is broken.”